Heidelberg Castle: Charles de Graimberg

 The French Kupferstecher (copperplate engraver) Count Charles de Graimberg fled the French Revolution and emigrated with his family to England.
 He applied in 1810 to Karlsruhe, in order to begin training with the Hofkupferstecher of Baden, Christian Haldenwang, who was a friend and neighbour of Graimberg's brother Louis.
 After Graimberg went to Heidelberg to sketch the Castle for a landscape, he stayed for the remaining 54 years of his life.
 With his copper passes of the Castle ruins, he documented its condition and put the foundation-stone for the Roman Castle, which should protect the ruin against final decay.

 In his house (today: Palace Graimberg, at the beginning of the footpath to the Castle) he developed a curiosity cabinet with pieces of find from the Castle, which later became the basic pieces of the Kurpfälzisches Museum.
 He, by the way, financed his collection "of the Altertümer" for the history of the city and the Castle, from his own fortune.
 It is due to him that the Castle still stands.
-He accomplished also the first historical excavations in the Castle and lived a time long in the Castle yard, in order to prevent that the citizens of Heidelberg take building material for their houses from the Castle out-fallow.
+He accomplished also the first historical excavations in the Castle and lived for a time long in the Castle yard, in order to prevent the citizens of Heidelberg take building material for their houses from the Castle out-fallow.

-In order Graimberg's wrote Thomas A. Leger's the first sources written on the basis written Castle leader.
-A copy of this leader from that 1836 "Le guide des voyageurs dans la ruine de Heidelberg " ("Guide for travellers in the ruins of the Heidelberger Castle"), was acquired by Victor Hugo during his stay in Heidelberg.
+In order Graimberg's wrote Thomas A. Leger's first sources written on the basis written Castle leader.
+A copy of this leader from the 1836 "Le guide des voyageurs dans la ruine de Heidelberg " ("Guide for travellers in the ruins of the Heidelberger Castle"), was acquired by Victor Hugo during his stay in Heidelberg.
 This copy provided with notes is issued today in "the Maison de Victor Hugo" in Paris.

 Of Charles de Graimberg reminds an honour board, which was attached 1868 at the passage to the Altan: "The memory of Karl count von Graimberg, born in Castle of Paars (near Château-Thierry) in France 1774, died in Heidelberg 1864.

 Heidelberg castle is home to the largest wine keg in the world!"